 "Take time to analyze your business goals and turn them into effective key performance indicators (KPIs)," she explains.

 You can allocate points to each step in your process.
 The more steps a sales rep completes, the more points they get.
-Additional points can be allocated for actions done well or in the best possible manner.
+Bonus points can be allotted for following the rules or completing tasks within a set of guidelines.
 This discourages reps from cheating the system to gain points.